oEnzoRibas/data-structure-and-algorithms-I/README.md

 The codes are written in Java and can be compiled and executed using a Java compiler.

 ## Purpose
-The purpose of this repository is to document my learning journey in Data Structures and Algorithms while enhancing my Java programming skills.
+The purpose of this repository is to document my learning journey in Data Structures and Algorithms while enhancing my Java programming skills. *It is intended for learning purposes only and should not be used to cheat in school or academic assessments.*

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.